 Whether your experience happened recently or years ago as a child, it’s never too late to get the help and support you need.
-Counseling can be a helpful resource and a tool for healing.
+Therapy can be a helpful resource and a tool for healing.

 - You can learn about how trauma affects the brain and the body.

 - You can learn about symptoms and gain coping skills for managing them.

 - Therapists offer a safe and understanding place for you to process your feelings, whatever they may be.